amanpatel9516/fuzzy-ac-controller/README.md

 This project is about building a smart AC Controller using fuzzy logic.
 We have explained how the controller works and how it reacts to real-world environment data.

 🔧 Tech Stack

 Frontend: HTML, CSS, JavaScript, also further we are going to add ml functionalities to it .

 Algorithms: DAA-based logic for generating graphs
-DAA is one of them ,but i am going to implement more Algos like DSA etc.
+DAA is one of them ,but i am going to implement more Algos like DSA etc. if we include java script then we can have more reactive things like 3D images and all so it wll be good and eye catching

 Environment-Based Working: Controller decisions adapt to real sensor-like inputs